Polyspermy

-Blocking polyspermy
+Pathological polyspermy and the blocks

+In the classical case (at least from the historical human perspective), monospermic fertilization is the norm.
+For monospermic organisms, polyspermy is a detrimental process where eggs are incorrectly fertilized.
+It causes the formation of multiple microtubule-organizing centers from multiple, leading to disruption of mitosis, disarrayment in cleavage furrow formation, and ultimately, cell death.
+As a result, a number of "blocks" have evolved to prevent polyspermy in such organisms.

 Polyspermy is very rare in human reproduction.
 The decline in the numbers of sperm that swim to the oviduct is one of two ways that prevents polyspermy in humans.
 The other mechanism is the blocking of sperm in the fertilized egg.
-According to Developmental Biology Interactive, if an egg becomes fertilized by multiple sperm, the embryo will then gain various paternal centrioles.
-When this happens, there is a struggle for extra chromosomes.
-This competition causes disarrayment in cleavage furrow formation and the normal consequence is death of the zygote.
 Only two cases of human polyspermy leading to birth of children have been reported.